6 March 2018.

 Of course, this was a painful week of spiritual practice, not a week of sweet new love being born.
 Nothing worked.
 He saw it before I did…my attachment to the dream of being with him was still too strong, and I still hoped.
 I had one big outpouring in the car as he drove me back to the airport at the end of my visit, where I broke down and sobbed out my grief and sadness at the way he had broken up with me and how it had felt to lose all the structures in my life overnight.
 I felt him truly see it, and he responded with deep compassion and regret, and we hugged goodbye in a genuine moment of connection at the airport.

-Let me tell you something nice about him.
-He is enchanted by flowers, by the whole natural world.
-I took him to see the Cambridge University Botanic Garden once, and he was absolutely transported with joy.
-I have a large collection of photographs depicting the same sweet scene: the Frenchman leaning down to closely examine a new flower, transfixed.
-The only variations in each photo are the flower, his clothes and the sky behind him.
-The Frenchman has a space of pure love inside himself, too, which is emitted out into the world, mixed with darkness sometimes…just the same as the rest of us.
+As a parting thought, let me tell you something nice about the Frenchman.
+He is totally enchanted by flowers.
+I took him to the Cambridge University Botanic Garden once, and he was absolutely transported.
+I have a collection of photographs from that day depicting the same sweet scene: the Frenchman leaning down to closely examine a new flower, transfixed.
+The only variations in each photo are the flower and the sky behind him.
+The Frenchman has a space of Pure Love inside himself, too, which shines out into the world, occasionally clouded by darkness sometimes, but always there…just the same as the rest of us.